 By Kris from Bladenboro, NC

 I do not have a paper shredder but I have found a very effective, inexpensive way to protect my identity.
 I just tear anything with personal data on it once and then put in with the household garbage.
-I gets so messy, no one would be able to retrieve it!

 When shredding paper you only have to shred the parts with your personal info.
 Recycle the rest or use the blank side as scrap paper.